zhehaowang/zhehao.me/essays/random-realizations.md

 * Probablistic, statistical

+* The unstructured life is not worth living, for some.

 * Things we are systematically bad at

 * De javu and is math useful? is math olympiad useful?
 Is skepticism trying to take the easy way out?